This web page was updated February 17, 2021

 Editor’s Note: Ben Guilliamse, the primary author of this web page, was a retired British Columbia Telephone Company employee and part-time bush pilot.
 For several years, he headed search & rescue operations in B.C.’s Central Interior.
 Ben was killed on June 7, 2004, when his beloved Cessna 180 crashed shortly after take off from the airport at Prince George, B.C.

 According to witnesses and the British Columbia Coroner’s Report, Ben’s aircraft entered cloud at an elevation of 900 feet, and moments later reappeared in a dive under full power.
 Ben apparently suffered vergito once he entered the cloud, and, like many experienced pilots before him, failed to trust his instruments.
 The aircraft probably stalled (an airplane is said to stall if it loses lift), went into a steep dive, and plunged into a bog near the end of the runway.
-Ben’s body, still in the cockpit, was recovered with difficulty from a depth of more than 20 feet, moments before the wreckage of the aircraft sank out of sight.
+Ben never had a chance.
+His body, still in the cockpit, was recovered with difficulty from a depth of more than 20 feet, moments before the wreckage of the aircraft sank out of sight.
+An autopsy reveal that he died instantly from “blunt force trauma.”

-When Ben was 14 years old, he and his parents took an unforgettable — and potentially disastrous — Transatlantic flight on a Lockheed Constellation, an adventure he recounts in the following article.
+When Ben was 14 years old, he and his parents took an unforgettable — and potentially disastrous — transatlantic flight on a Lockheed Constellation from Curaçao, which had been his family’s home since 1939, to Amsterdam, an adventure he recounts here.

 On March 31st, 1939 my parents and I departed from Amsterdam on S.S.
 Costa Rica, a passenger ship of the Royal Dutch Steamship Company (KNSM).
 Our destination was Curaçao, an island in the Netherlands Antilles, in the Caribbean Sea about 50 km off the coast of Venezuela.